SAE 2014 World Congress & Exhibition

 May Yen, Purdue University; John Abraham, Purdue University, University of Adelaide

-The papers in this session are available in SAE Technical Paper Collection, COLL-TP-00381, and also individually.
+The papers in this session are available in SAE Technical Paper Collection, COLL-TP-00381, SUB-TP-00008 and SUB-TP-00009, and also individually.
 To purchase visit collections.sae.org

 Planned by General Powertrain Development / Powertrain Fuels and Lubricants Activity